 One angle on the “appeal to their compassion” approach is to target the CEO or Managing Director.
 Unfortunately, the same rules apply.
-They get hit up by hundreds of charitable organisations, and all of their buddies on some charitable board, but the fact that accountability around sponsorship has risen exponentially since the Global Financial Crisis means that senior executives can no longer treat the marketing budget like a personal slush fund.
+They get hit up by hundreds of charitable organisations, and all of their buddies on charitable boards, but the fact that accountability around sponsorship has risen exponentially in the last 10-15 years means that senior executives can no longer treat the marketing budget like a personal slush fund.

 There are a few notable exceptions, but not nearly enough that you can count on, and in most cases, one of two things will happen: